abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-10-Processes,-Threads-and-Concurrency.md

 ## Create a Thread

-Lets run this task which we created on a thread.
+Lets create a separate thread to run this task on.
+Observe the thread creation syntax below:

 ```java